-Announcing the scheme, the government suggested that households could save around £300 to £400 annually on energy bills by installing insulation measures.
+Government estimates suggested at the time that the scheme was launched that households could save around £300 to £400 annually on heating bills by installing insulation measures.
 However, savings will depend on a number of different factors including location, type of roof space, property, the insulation measure being installed and current energy prices.

 While costs of insulation can vary widely, you could benefit not only by getting the cost of your insulation covered but also by enjoying long-term annual savings on fuel bills, as well as reducing your overall carbon emissions.
 With some types of insulation being effective for up to 40 years, this can mean decades of savings for households.

 When applying to the scheme, you’ll be told the grant amount that you will receive.
 You may have to make a contribution towards some of the costs if you are having a more complex insulation installation, such as the many wall insulation grants, but with more straightforward grants, such as loft insulation grants, it is likely that it will cost you nothing at all.
 Loft insulation alone has had a proven positive effect on energy efficiency.